Are you seeing an error message saying, ‘The site is experiencing technical difficulties’ on your WordPress website?

 However, you have two problems.
-You don’t have access to the WordPress admin area, and you don’t know which plugin to deactivate.
+You don’t have access to the WordPress dashboard, and you don’t know which plugin to deactivate.

-Simply connect to your WordPress website using an FTP client or the file manager app in your WordPress hosting control panel.
+Simply connect to your WordPress website using an FTP client like FileZilla or the file manager app in your WordPress hosting control panel (such as cPanel).
 Once connected, you need to navigate to the

 wp-content folder, you will see a folder called

 plugins.
-You need to right click this folder then select ‘Rename’ from the menu.
+You need to right-click this folder and then select ‘Rename’ from the menu.

 Next, change the name of the plugins folder to anything that you like.
-In our example, we’ll call it
+In our example, we will call it

 If the error message is still displayed on your site, then it is not caused by a plugin.
 You should rename the folder back to